 So much of veterinary medicine involves working with people and as part of a team.
 Jobs and volunteer activities that hone your communication, interpersonal and organizational skills are important.
 These experiences do not involve animal contact.

 Three only confidential referee assessments comprised of an evaluative grid (which is part of the on-line Background Information Form) and a letter are required for each DVM applicant.
-Letters should be on company letterhead and signed.
+Letters should be on company letterhead and signed, and may be addressed to the Chair, OVC Admissions Committee.

 The referees have to be qualified to give an unbiased, informed and critical assessment of the applicant.
 Two of the three referees selected must be veterinarians with whom he or she has obtained veterinary and/or animal experience.
 There is a strong preference for veterinarians from different clinics or workplaces.
 The goal of having the veterinary references is to have those within the profession assess whether your are a suitable candidate to join that profession, therefore it is important that the referees understand what is required of veterinarians in a Canadian/US context.

 None of your references should be from family members, long standing friends, or your colleagues or colleagues of your family, even if they are veterinarians.
 These are not considered objective sources.
 Your referees should be individuals who know you in a supervisory or professional context and are able to assess you objectively.
 Applications from candidates with referee assessments from family, colleagues or friends will not be considered suitable for further consideration and will not be invited for an interview.

 Graduate students (those from master's or doctoral degree programs) will require an additional letter of reference, for a total of four only referee assessments.
 Two letters of reference from veterinarians should assess the applicant's skills and knowledge of veterinary medicine and the other two letters of reference should be from persons familiar with the applicant's performance as a graduate student.

 The Application Process